redkite-labs/redkitecms-docs/book/website-deploy.rst

 	to production.

-When you deploying for the production environment, RedKite CMS generates the following folders and files into the deploy bundle:
+When you are deploying for the production environment, RedKite CMS generates the following folders and files into the deploy bundle:

 .. code-block:: text